boolean-uk/cs-complexity/README.md

 }
 ```

 If `isIn` is lucky, the _item_ is **always** the first element of the _list_, so it would have O(1) time complexity.
 However, if it is unlucky, the _item_ will be in the last position, so it would have O(n) complexity.
-When generalising, it is this _worse case_ you should consider - hence, the time complexity of `isIn` is O(n).
+When generalising, it is this _worst case_ you should consider - hence, the time complexity of `isIn` is O(n).

-However, it is valid to _be specific_, too, and say that `isIn` has _worse case_ complexity of O(n), and _best case_ O(1), and thus infer some _average case_.
+However, it is valid to _be specific_, too, and say that `isIn` has _worst case_ complexity of O(n), and _best case_ O(1), and thus infer some _average case_.
 Indeed, for some algorithms we can also make rigorous statements about their _average case_ runtime.
 We will consider some of those later in the course.

 ## Exercise